I just got back from the supermarket. While leaving with my groceries, I overheard the following conversation:

 The Real World

-Some sectors are different than others.
+Some sectors are different than others when you talk about project costs.
 More often than not a job requires a lower skill set or there is a high availability of people who are willing to take a place.
 Therefore salaries are kept to some standard (more or less) and there is not so much room for progress (even though people can climb up the ladder if they are skillful and work hard).

 Projects and Cars